a-taniguchi/CSL-BGM/README.md

 These source codes can be used in both iCub simulator and real iCub.
 /For\_Real\_iCub/ : The folder for a real iCub robot
 /For\_Simulator/ : The folder for iCub simulator
+/learning/ :  Minimal python codes for learning.
+If you want to use CSL-BGM with other data (without iCub data),
+you can use it by changing some python codes in this folder.

 ### Introduction
 Figure 1: This figure shows an overview of the cross-situational learning scenario as the focus of this study.